HipEnderman2001/Vivan-s-bluestamp-portfolio/index.md

 # Bluestamp Magic Mirror
-A smart mirror is an innovative device that integrates a reflective surface with a digital display, providing real-time information such as weather updates, news, and personal notifications while maintaining its traditional function.
-I think that the hardesat part of making of this was getting the vnc connected because i had to install.
+A smart mirror is an innovative device that integrates a reflective surface with a digital display, providing real-time information such as weather updates, and news.
+I think that the hardest part of making of this was getting the VNC connected because I had to install so many different apps.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Vivan B | Prospect Highschool | Aeronautical Engineering | Incoming Freshman

 ![Headstone Image](logo.svg)

-# Final Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE

 # Second Milestone